 - There is intense competition in regional transport throughout Europe for securing long-term transport contracts.
 There is a risk of performance losses.
 To be able to remain competitive in this market, we are constantly working to optimize our tender management and our cost structures.
-In addition, risks arise from performing transport contracts if the parameters of the underlying calculation do not proceed as planned.
+In addition, risks arise from the implementation of transport contracts if the parameters of the underlying calculation do not materialize as planned.
 In order to continuously increase quality and customer satisfaction and improve our efficiency, we have put together appropriate programs at DB Regional and DB Arriva.

-- There is a great deal of competition in rail freight transport.
-Risks arise from the fact that competitors can operate with less expensive cost structures while enjoying greater flexibility.
-Further risks result from possible future efficiency gains of trucks, for example, by digitalization.
+- In rail freight transport, there is a high level of competitive pressure.
+Risks arise from the fact that, to some extent, competitors can operate with less expensive cost structures while enjoying greater flexibility.
+Further risks result from possible future efficiency gains of trucks, for example by digitalization.
 Several measures have been implemented to tackle these challenges.

-- In the freight forwarding business, there is on the one hand intense competition with other providers, and on the other hand, a concentration in the carrier market that causes changes in the offerings of cargo space with corresponding effects on purchase and sales prices.
-We are responding to this by further expanding our networks and improving our cost structures, services and IT infrastructure.
+- In the freight forwarding business, there is, on the one hand, intense competition with other providers and, on the other hand, a concentration of the market in the carrier sector that causes changes in the supply of cargo space with corresponding effects on the purchase and sales prices.
+We are responding to this by continuously optimizing our networks and improving our cost structures, services and IT infrastructure.

 Overall, a general risk is a loss of competitiveness.
-A key component in facing competition is improvements in service quality.
-In terms of the integrated rail system, we set out the Agenda for a Better Railway, particularly in order to improve the product quality.
+A key component in facing the competition is improvements in service quality.
+For the integrated rail system, we are implementing the Strong Rail strategy, in particular to significantly improve product quality.